-top academics.
-An academic career consists of doing research and building a publication record, which may eventually lead to promotions within a department or outside offers from other departments.
+ally lead to promotions within a department or outside offers from other departments.
 The link between effort and earnings is delayed and discrete, centered around promotions or firm switches.
 We posit that such dynamic and discrete returns characterize most top professions.
 Standard quasi-experimental research designs are largely uninformative in the presence of dynamic returns.
-They implicitly rely on models where outcomes respond almost immediately to incentives such as in the static and frictionless model of hourly-paid workers.
+They rely on models where outcomes respond almost immediately to incentives such as in the static and frictionless model of hourly-paid workers.

-Our agenda is complementary to an idea previously studied in macro and structural labor economics: the effect of effort on human capital accumulation via learning-by-doing and on-the-job training.
-Structural estimation of models with human capital effects are consistent with large long-run elasticities (see e.g., Keane 2011; Keane and Rogerson 2015).2 While human capital accumulation is one way of generating dynamic returns, a variety of other mechanisms may be at play.
+Our agenda relates to an idea previously studied in macro and structural labor economics: the effect of effort on human capital accumulation via learning-by-doing and on-the-job training.
+Structural estimations of human capital models are consistent with large long-run elasticities (see e.g., Keane 2011; Keane and Rogerson 2015).2 While human capital accumulation is one way of generating dynamic returns, a variety of other mechanisms may be at play.
 In the example of top academics, it is not a priori clear if wages increase over the career path due to changes in productivity or because discrete performance evaluations reward historical output.
 We take the latter view, the implication of which is that the lifecycle profile of earnings is a step function with discrete changes at job switches such as occupation or firm switches.
-Our idea is related to a tradition in labor economics showing that job-to-job mobility is important for earnings growth either through gains in the job-match component of wages (Topel and Ward 1992) or through mobility to firms with higher wage premia (e.g., Abowd, Kramarz, and Margolis 1999; Card, Heining, and Kline 2013; Card, Cardoso, and Kline 2016; Card, Cardoso, Heining, and Kline 2018).
-We develop a new model that highlights the role of dynamic returns realized at the point of switching and investigates the implications for the estimation of behavioral responses to taxes.
+This idea is related to a literature in labor economics showing that job-to-job mobility is central for earnings growth over the lifecycle either through gains in the job-match component of wages (e.g., Topel and Ward 1992; Pavan 2011) or through mobility to firms with higher wage premia (e.g., Abowd, Kramarz, and Margolis 1999; Card, Heining, and Kline 2013; Card, Cardoso, and Kline 2016; Card, Cardoso, Heining, and Kline 2018).3 We develop a new model that highlights the role of dynamic returns realized at the point of switching and investigate the implications for the estimation of behavioral responses to taxes.

 Our model distinguishes between realized earnings and latent earnings (effort).
 Workers make effort choices based on their productivity and taxes, taking into account that higher effort generates higher earnings with a delay.
 Realized earnings change only at discrete job events - such as switches between occupations or firms - at which time realized and latent earnings are realigned.
 We consider a benchmark model where the probability of switching is exogenous and an extension where this probability is endogenized.
 The standard labor supply model obtains as a special case with a switching probability of one, in which case the elasticity of true effort η (which governs the long-run macro elasticity) is identical to the elasticity of realized earnings ε (the short-run micro elasticity).
 Outside this limit case, the macro elasticity is larger than the micro elasticity.
-Allowing for heterogeneity in both structural elasticities η and switching probabilities λ , we characterize the conditions under which the macro elasticity can be point identified or partially identified using responses among short-term switchers.
+Allowing for heterogeneity in both structural elasticities η and switching probabilities λ , we characterize the conditions under which the macro elasticity can be point identified or partially identified using responses among short-run switchers.
 The macro elasticity can be point identified when η and λ are orthogonal and partially identified when η and λ are correlated.
 The two cases can be separated based on the relationship between observed micro elasticities and the timing of switches following a tax reform.

-2Best and Kleven (2013) develop a theory of optimal taxation in a setting where effort affects future wages through changes in human capital accumulation.
+2Best and Kleven (2013) develop a theory of optimal taxation in a setting where effort affects future wages through human capital accumulation.